ungbk/Jazzle/README.md

 # MoodSwing
-A web app that suggests music based on the user's current mood.
+A web app that suggests music based on the user's Myers–Briggs Type Indicator (MBTI) type